scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

 clusters may have off shapes.
 In practice there isn't really any single clear exemplar for a cluster.
 The right solution, then, is to have a set of exemplar points for each cluster?
 How do we determine which points those should be?
-They should be the points that persist in the the cluster (and it's children in the HDBSCAN condensed tree) for the longest range of lambda values -- such points represent the "heart" of the cluster around which the ultimate cluster forms.
+They should be the points that persist in the cluster (and it's children in the HDBSCAN condensed tree) for the longest range of lambda values -- such points represent the "heart" of the cluster around which the ultimate cluster forms.